-Measurement of deferred income - Deferred income is calculated on the basis of the fair value of those components the Company assesses it will supply to customers with which it has multiple-element transactions.
+Measurement of deferred income - The Group regularly enters into multiple-element transactions with its customers, which usually include a system, consumables and a warranty for one year.
+The Group recognizes revenue from multiple-element transactions according to the accounting policy described in Note 3 to the financial statements.
+Deferred income is calculated on the basis of the fair value of those components the Company assesses it will supply to customers with which it has multiple-element transactions.
 The Company's assessment, in the absence of historical data, is based on forecasts and estimates.
 The discount rate used is based on the Company's risk rate at the date of each transaction (see also Note 3J(3)).